harness/developer-hub/docs/continuous-integration/migration-guides/migrating-from-gitlab.md

 ## Matrix

-Parallel matrix jobs in Harness CI allows you to create jobs at runtime based on specified variables.
-Here to run multiple instances of a job with different variables values for each instance can be accomplished with a combination of `parallel:` and `matrix:`
+Parallel matrix jobs in Harness CI allow you to create jobs at runtime based on specified variables.
+Running multiple instances of a job with different variables values for each instance can be accomplished with a combination of `parallel:` and `matrix:`

 Matrix in Harness CI is one of the two looping executing strategies provided by Harness.
 Matrix gives the ability to execute the same set of tasks multiple times for a bunch of different configurations.
 This is achieved by mentioning user-defined tags and referencing them in the pipeline using the following expression: